 The scourge of spam calls and texts can be effectively ended with this app.
 It’s a powerful tool for blocking specific numbers or simply rejecting unknown, withheld, private, and restricted numbers.
 On rooted devices this can be done without your phone even ringing, so the spam really is kept completely out of sight, which isn’t the case with many call blocking apps.
 There’s a free trial version that lets you try it out before you buy.

-Combine Tasker with your rooted Android device and you have a toolbox that’s capable of automating everything from the simplest tasks to impressively complex sequences.
+Combine Tasker with your rooted Android device and you have a toolbox that’s capable of automating everything from the simplest tasks to impressively complex ines.
+It works without root, but it’s more powerful on rooted devices.
 You are going to want to work through the tutorials if you expect to get the most from this app, but it’s worth it.
-Start off with simple things like automatically launching the music app of your choice when you plug your headphones in, or turning on Wi-Fi when you fire up the browser, and build your way up to more complicated scenes.
+Start off with simple things like automatically launching the music app of your choice when you plug in your headphones in, or turning on Wi-Fi when you fire up the browser, and build your way up to more complicated scenes.